cau-se/oceandsl-tools/doc/tools/relabel.rst

--i    --input               yes      Directory for the input model -o    --output              yes      Directory for the modified model -r    --replacements        yes      Replacement for labels source:target
+-i    --input               yes      Directory for the input model -o    --output              yes      Directory for the modified model -r    --replacements        yes      Replacement for labels source:target -e    --experiment          no       Set experiment name of the model repository
 ===== ===================== ======== ======================================================

 Examples